 In this black-and-white image, we will focus on the black-and-white gradation with Luminance as the axis.
 Luminance considers the difference in brightness by color, with a value ranging between “0” and “255.”
 In other words, this image of a zebra is a collection of pixels with each having a luminance value.

 A luminance of “0” means the pixel is black, while a luminance of “255” means the pixel is white.
-Further, the more pixels near “0” the whiter the image, and the more pixels near “255” the darker the image.
+Further, the more pixels near “0” the darker the image, and the more pixels near “255” the whiter the image.
 In the image above, most of the pitch-black area around the zebra is made up of pixels with a luminance of “0”; only the white lines of the zebra’s skin pattern have a value of “255.”

 This zebra example can be organized in two different perspectives:

 - The value of each pixel between “0” and “255”

 - The number of pixels at each value

 In a histogram for a digital image, these two perspectives are applied to the x- and y-axis.

 A histogram of a zebra image would look something like this with two peaks: